 Authentication

-Pass the token in the Authorization header of API requests.
+To call ClickUp API endpoints, you need an access token.
+Include this token in the Authorization header of your API requests.

 Resources